terrbear/terrbear.github.io/content/blog/opt-in-previews-with-albs/index.md

 AWS's [application load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) support routing traffic to different locations based on [HTTP request characteristics](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-update-rules.html).
-This is helpful if you want to allow users to opt-in to using a new service.
+This is helpful if you want to allow users to opt-in to use a new service.

-Typically I've used feature flags to determine if a user should see something on a webapp, but feature flags are hard to manage when the feature affects a huge surface area.
-In this case, it's easier to just host an old and new version of the service side-by-side.
-You can gently bring users into your new features and easily fall back to the old app if something breaks.
+Typically I've used feature flags to determine if a user should see new features, but feature flags are hard to manage when the feature affects a huge surface area.
+In this case, it can be easier to host an old and new version of the service side-by-side.
+You can gently bring users into your new features and easily fall back to the old app if something is missing.

-To let users opt-in, I'll build a workflow like this:
+To let users opt-in, let's build a workflow like this:

 1. User goes to mysite.com, sees original service.
 1. Original site shows a button that lets them opt-in to the new service.
 1. When they click the button, a cookie is written.
 We'll set it as `preview=yes`.
 1. Then the browser refreshes (`window.location.reload()`), re-requesting mysite.com.
 The ALB sees the preview cookie, and directs traffic to the new service.
-1. They can opt back out of the UI in the new site, which we'll do by removing the cookie.
+1. We'll support opt-out by allowing the new service to delete the cookie.

 ## Step 1: Make an old service that allows opt-in

-> <i class="fa fa-github"></i> All the resources for this post can be found on [TODO GitHub](https://github.com).
+> <i class="fa fa-github"></i> All the resources for this post can be found on [GitHub](https://github.com/terrbear/terrbear.github.io/tree/develop/content/blog/opt-in-previews-with-albs).

 I've made what I think is the simplest proof of concept here: